 Typically, your chest X-ray consists of two parts:

 During the chest X-ray, you need to remain very still and hold your breath.
-Any movement, even breathing in and out, can blur the X-ray image.
+Any movement — even breathing in and out — can blur the X-ray image.

 Chest X-rays usually take a few minutes to complete.

-Call your healthcare provider if you experience:
+Let your healthcare provider know if you have:

-Learn more about our editorial process.
+Learn more about the Health Library and our editorial process.